 As a telecommunications service provider in Taiwan, we are subject to extensive regulation.
-Any changes in the regulatory environment applicable to us may adversely affect our business, financial condition and results of operations.
-Recently, there have been some regulatory changes which may have an impact on us, including the promulgation of the ROC Telecommunications Management Act, or the TMA, and the issuance of the draft of the "Regulations Governing Internet Audiovisual Services" and the "List of the Prohibited Commercial Engagement Practices in Taiwan Area."
-The TMA was passed by the Legislative Yuan on May 31, 2019 and promulgated by the President on June 26, 2019, with part of the provisions taking effect on July 1, 2020, and the remaining provisions regarding frequency allocation on November 1, 2020.
+The ROC Telecommunications Management Act, or the TMA, was passed by the Legislative Yuan on May 31, 2019 and promulgated by the President on June 26, 2019, with part of the provisions taking effect on July 1, 2020, and the remaining provisions regarding frequency allocation on November 1, 2020.
 According to the TMA, within three years of its effective date, the existing telecommunications enterprises shall register themselves with the NCC and become subject to the TMA.
 We have filed an application for the registration on July 31, 2020, and received the approval from the NCC on September 30, 2020.
 Since then, we have become subject to the TMA.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulation" for more information on the regulatory environment applicable to us.
 Furthermore, pursuant to the TMA, as we have been designated by the NCC as a dominant Type I service provider of fixed communications under the Telecommunications Act before the TMA becomes effective, we shall continue to be subject to the NCC's supervision under the Telecommunications Act and the relevant implementation measures until the NCC designates our significant position in the specific market and adopts special implementation measures based on the TMA.

 In particular, future decreases in tariff rates could immediately and substantially decrease our revenues.
 As a dominant Type I service provider under the Telecommunications Act, we are constrained in our ability to raise prices.
-For example, the NCC adopted several rounds of tariff reduction plans, resulting in a number of price reductions in the tariff structures relating to our domestic fixed communications services.
-On March 8, 2017, the NCC announced a plan for tariff reductions effective from April 1, 2017 to March 31, 2020, and on March 5, 2020, the NCC announced a new round for tariff reductions effective from April 1, 2020 to March 31, 2024.
-Both of these tariff reduction schemes apply to us, being one of the dominant Type 1 service providers in local network business and long distance network business.
+On March 5, 2020, the NCC announced a tariff reduction in local network business and long distance network business effective from April 1, 2020 to March 31, 2024, which applies to us, being one of the dominant Type 1 service providers in local network business and long distance network business.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulation" and "Item 5.
 Operating and Financial Review and Prospects-Overview-Tariff adjustments."
 We cannot assure you that we will not be required to further reduce our tariffs again in the future.
 Any mandatory tariff reductions could have a material adverse effect on our revenues.

-In addition, the NCC amended Articles 14 and 17 of the Regulations Governing Network Interconnection among Telecommunications Enterprises on November 11, 2017, and announced the "Upper Limit on Access Charge for the Third Generation Mobile Telecommunications Operators and Mobile Broadband Operators."
-Pursuant to the amendment and the announcement, starting from November 1, 2017, the tariff in the mobile interconnection fees will decrease over a period of four years, except the telecommunication fees (including interconnection fees) for incoming international long distance, or ILD, calls remain subject to mutual agreement between operators.
 On December 14, 2020, the NCC issued a notice for the promulgation of the "Upper Limit on Access Charge for Mobile Broadband Operators," which applies to all mobile broadband operators and is effective from January 1, 2021 to June 30, 2023.
-During the aforementioned effective term, the upper limit of mobile interconnection fees will decrease year by year from NT\$ 0.525 per minute in 2021 to NT\$ 0.482 per minute in 2022, and then to NT\$ 0.443 per minute in 2023 until June 30, 2023.
-The decrease of the upper limit on mobile access charge during 2021 to 2023 will reduce the revenue as well as the expenses of the Company, and may cause impact on the service price within the mobile market.
+During the aforementioned effective term, the upper limit of mobile interconnection fees decreases year by year from NT\$0.525 per minute in 2021 to NT\$0.482 per minute in 2022, and then to NT\$0.443 per minute in 2023 until June 30, 2023.
+The decrease of the upper limit on mobile access charges from 2021 to 2023 reduces the revenue as well as the expenses of the Company, and may cause an impact on the service price within the mobile market.
+The decrease of the upper limit on mobile access charges from 2021 to 2023 will reduce the revenue as well as the expenses of the Company, and may cause an impact on the service price in the mobile market.